cloudfoundry-incubator/docker-boshrelease/README.md

 This is not presently a production ready [Docker](https://www.docker.io/) BOSH release.
 This is a work in progress.
 It is suitable for experimentation and may not become supported in the future.

-This BOSH release needs a [BOSH stemcell](http://bosh_artifacts.cfapps.io/file_collections?type=stemcells) with a embedded Linux kernel >= 3.8, so be sure to use one of the public stemcells that come with Ubuntu Trusty.

 ## Usage

 ### Upload the BOSH release